Reduced critical slowing down for statistical physics simulations: Understanding critical slowing down

 \subsection{Accessing autocorrelations}

-The well-studied Ising model also serves here to illustrate the breakdown of {\it importance sampling } due to failure of ergodicity.
+The well-studied Ising model in a finite volume also serves here to illustrate the breakdown of {\it importance sampling } due to a failure of sampling the configuration space within an acceptable amount of computational resources.
 The purpose of this section is to quantify this breakdown for the popular Markov-Chain Monte-Carlo (MCMC) approach.
 We are particularly interested in the parameter dependence of failure, foremost its dependence on the system size.
 All numerical illustrations of this section are carried out using shockingly small lattice sizes.
 This illustrates the severeness of the issue: These small sizes are mandatory because of the rapid breakdown of ergodicity at even moderate lattice sizes.